Personal micro group Spiritual Journey through Israel

 Day 3 (Oct 20) - Port and To Galilee Day (Friday/erev Shabbat)

 After a delicious Israeli buffet breakfast, we will pack up and check out of our Tel Aviv hotel by 8:15.
 Ride over to explore Caesarea, an ancient port city.
 We'll make a short stop to see the still-standing ruins of the ancient Roman Aqueduct at the Mediterranean shore.
 We will continue east inland to Mount Carmel for a mom-n-pop shop ethnic lunch where you can order off the menu then head further up the mountain to see the site of the showdown between Elijah and the prophets of Ba'al overlooking the Valley of Armageddon.
 We will pass Nazareth on our way to a leisurely hike of Mount Arbel to take in our first view of the Sea of Galilee from above.
-Then we will descend into Tiberias and check into our VRBO apartment accommodations with a view for the next few nights.
+Then we will descend into Tiberias and check into our VRBO apartment accommodations (2 one-bedroom apartments) with a view for the next few nights.